Bfarr5150/ColorVisionProject_v2/README.md

-# The Six Color Generator
+# The Five Color Generator (V 0.2)

 ## Description

-!!!Replace with a description of what your program does!!!
+The program goes through a process to ask the user for three values that are between 0-255, and generates 5 additional, unique colors.
+If the user selects a number outside of the range, they will be presented with an error and asked to enter a valid number.
+After this, the program analyzes the values that the user input and generates 5 other RGB values (15 generated values total).
+When it generates the random numbers, that are between 0-255, it compares the numbers that the user input to the values that the random generated numbers are.
+The program will not make a RGB color combination that is the same as the user's.
+Each of these RGB elements are then stored and written to a file, finishing the process.

 ### v0.2 Updates

 I completely changed my previous code.
 Everything I did has been an update.
-I have included this whole description of each part and am completing these, as there is no similarity between this deliverable and the first one.
+I have included the whole description of each part and am completing these, as there is no similarity between this deliverable and the first one.
+I also included the first readme.md text below this.

 ### v1.0 Updates